-The museum has undergone a major refurbishment inside and out and we are now re-opened!
+The museum has re-opened after undergoing a major refurbishment, both inside and out!

-Discover the real story of two important streets: Jackson Street and Patrick Street.
+The inside now boasts exciting new exhibits.
+Discover the real story of two of Petone’s important streets: Jackson and Patrick Streets.
 Enjoy the stylish glamour of Miss Hutt Valley 1968 and feel the raw determination of Petone’s sporting champions.
 Walk back in time to marvel at fabrics and fancies on sale at Carey’s Drapery in 1954.
-And, back by popular demand, a brand new version of old favourite: the ship’s steerage cabin from 1840.
+And, back by popular demand, a brand new version of old favourite: experience the conditions that European settlers endured to get to Petone’s shore in 1940, in our replica of a ship’s steerage cabin.

 We’ve worked with locals, young and old, to bring you the stories and memories of Petone.
 Come and enjoy!

 The Petone Settlers Museum receives core funding from Hutt City Council and is operated alongside The Dowse Art Museum.
 By providing museums the Council enables people to freely access arts and cultural facilities that enrich, inspire and offer a range of lifelong learning opportunities.
 The museums act as a focal point for the community, enhance cultural life and diversity, and promote civic pride and community values.